Join Us in Celebrating Black History Month Year ‘Round

 Hopes for all our students are high in the year ahead!
 Students have spent their time well and continue to do so, seeking as many computer skills and workforce development supports as possible to prepare themselves for a re-opened economy.

-These times can’t help but feel like a turning point, a corner that we may not yet see around but we feel the energy of history pushing forward.
-Join us as we navigate this directional shift, realizing the changes together as a community, building new futures along with our students.
+These times can’t help but feel like a turning point, a corner that we may not yet see around, but we feel the energy of history pushing forward.
+Join us as we navigate this directional shift, realizing the changes together as a community and building new futures along with our students.